lawmaster10/howcryptoworksbook/Part_02_Ethereum_Ecosystem.md

 Blob space has a separate base fee from normal gas, blobs are pruned after the retention window, and blob contents are not directly accessible to EVM contracts.

-### MegaETH Architecture

-#### Key Facts:
-- **MegaETH's latency edge comes from**: Single centralized sequencer, pre-confirmations ("miniblocks") plus aggressively optimized, parallel EVM execution pipeline
-- **Pre-confirmation mechanism called**: preconf
-- **Strategy**: Sequential execution optimization for ultra-low latency
-- **Target performance**: Sub-millisecond latency, 100,000+ TPS

-**MegaETH** is a L2 focused on creating a high-throughput execution layer that is still compatible with the EVM.
-MegaETH deliberately embraces a **single active sequencer architecture**.
-Unlike traditional rollups that aim to decentralize their sequencers, MegaETH views the centralized sequencer as necessary to achieve Web2-level performance by eliminating consensus overhead during transaction execution.

-#### Node Architecture
-MegaETH decouples execution from verification through specialized node types:

-- **Sequencer Nodes**: Process transactions and produce state updates.
-Only one is active at a time.
-- **Replica Nodes**: Maintain blockchain state copies without re-executing transactions.
-They receive state diffs from the sequencer and validate using proofs from provers.
-- **Full Nodes**: Re-execute every transaction to validate blocks, essential for bridge operators and market makers requiring fast finality.
-- **Prover Nodes**: Use stateless validation to verify blocks asynchronously, providing cryptographic proofs for replica node validation.

-MegaETH provides **pre-confirmations (preconf)** every ~10 ms through **"miniblocks"** - giving users near-instant feedback that transactions are accepted and slated for inclusion before formal on-chain finalization.

-#### Current Risks and Planned Mitigations:
-- **Current Risks**: Single point of failure, potential censorship, centralized MEV extraction
-- **Planned Mitigations**:
-  - Sequencer rotation system to reduce centralization risks
-  - Slashable stake for sequencer misbehavior
+### High-Performance Rollup Approaches

+While most rollups balance decentralization with performance, some projects prioritize extreme performance by embracing centralized sequencers.
+MegaETH exemplifies this approach, deliberately using a single active sequencer to achieve Web2-level latency (sub-millisecond) and throughput (100,000+ TPS).

+MegaETH provides pre-confirmations (preconf) every ~10 ms through "miniblocks," giving users near-instant feedback before formal L1 finalization.
+The system achieves these extreme execution metrics while maintaining low network hardware requirements through specialized node types: sequencer nodes process transactions, replica nodes maintain state without re-execution, and the prover node network provides stateless validation of the sequencer's blocks, reporting valid results to the replica nodes for assurances.

-  - Security ultimately derives from Ethereum mainnet through optimistic rollup design
+This architecture trades decentralization for performance, accepting risks like single points of failure and potential censorship.
+Planned mitigations include sequencer rotation systems, slashable stake, and forced inclusion, while security ultimately derives from Ethereum mainnet through the optimistic rollup design with ZK fraud proofs.

 ---